 The Pegasus Hybrid Solution

 Pegasus Technologies has been developing RF tracking solutions since our inception in 1994 and we still focus on this very specialized field.
 However, we know the strengths and benefits of GPS tracking technology as well as cellular communication and trilateration and now strive to combine multiple technologies in all of our tracking solutions.
-The Pegasus law enforcement Bait Bike system, for example, combines GPS tracking/Cell ID technology with a separate RF tracking transmitter to deliver the most powerful bicycle tracking solution ever available.
-Please take a look at our tracking solutions to see if we can benefit your organization or fulfil your tracking needs.
+The Pegasus law enforcement Bait Bike system, for example, combines GPS tracking/Cell ID technology with a RF tracking transmitter to deliver the most powerful bicycle tracking solution possible.
+Please take a look at our tracking solutions to see if we can benefit your organization or fulfill your tracking needs.